When Is the Best Time to Make a Move in Property?

 So When Is a Good Time?

-So, March could be your moment.
-It's the first of the autumn months, it's generally the lull before families who are now recovering from summer holidays and are into a new school year, start thinking about purchasing their next house.
+So the season months of Autumn could be your moment.
+The autumn months are generally the lull before families who are recovering from summer holidays and are into a new school year, start thinking about purchasing their next house.

-If March is the month that you'll be thinking about making your move in the market, please reach out to us first to get an idea of how much you can borrow before hitting the open homes.
+If you are thinking about making your move in the market, please reach out to us first to get an idea of how much you can borrow before hitting the open homes.

 Speak With a Home Loan Specialist Now